esoclabprinceton/ESOC-Predoc-Training/README.md

 to go to find answers.

 ## Acknowledgement
-This curriculum was developed by Alicia Chen and Samikshya Siwakoti with guidance from Jacob N.
+This curriculum was developed by Alicia Chen and Samikshya Siwakoti with guidance from Professor Jacob N.
 Shapiro and feedback from many colleagues.
 Gigs Banga provided invaluable beta testing and Yining Sun and Nilima Pisharody completed post-testing revisions.
 The first cohort of FDR fellow, Chris Buckley and Hanjatiana Nirina Randrianarisoa, provided excellent feedback and made many changes from their experience